InvisibleGit/goos-kotlin/README.md

 ##### Commit 3 - Implementing the UserRequestListener

 Finally, we implement the `UserRequestListener` in `Main` and end-to-end tests again all pass.

+### Follow Up - Chapters 17-19

+In Chapter 17, they refactor Main class to become "domain" or core of the application.
+It contains only domain concepts and Smack and Swing parts are moved aside.
+They also start to package objects into subpackages...

+They say even less of what they do in the codebase apart from what is interesting for chapter topics, yet comparing final book code to what's going on in the text we clearly see major changes.

+I've read ahead chapters 18 and 19 in hope some of the code changes would be at least touched, but they were not.

+Because of that I've decided to stop this project with Chapter 16.
+You can easily read through these last three chapters with full understanding of what is happening.
+If you wish, you can even implement them using previous knowledge you gained so far.
+For me though, I've just moved on to Part IV of the book and onwards...